 My love for technology has only grown through the years.
 I tried to move into other avenues in life because I thought the deeper concepts in tech would elude me.
 My educational background is in Psychology because at one point in my life I was planning to become a counselor.
 I have a BA in Psychology, and even completed the first semester of graduate school for clinical mental health counseling.
 I believe this understanding of the human psyche enhances my ability to dive into the mindset of hackers.

 I lost the passion for counseling, but I never lost my love for IT and gadgets.
 Regardless of what I am doing in my personal life and professional life, my fascination with and appreciation for technology always remains.
 I tried my hand at working a trade after deciding counseling was not for me.
 Locksmithing seemed like a noble and lucrative venture.
 I became an apprentice locksmith and enjoyed what I was doing; I mean, I got to legally break into cars, businesses, and homes.
 That was awesome!
-This is another skill set that will no doubt aid in my ultimate goal of becoming a penetration tester.

-The long work hours on-call with no free time is what finally caused me to take a look at my life and reassess whether I wanted to continue locksmithing.
+The long work hours on-call with no free time is what finally caused me to look at my life and reassess whether I wanted to continue locksmithing.
 Not only was I mentally exhausted; I was also physically drained.
 Locksmithing requires a lot of manual labor.
 I didn’t think my knees would make it until I was ready to retire.
 This caused me to look back at things I enjoy doing and try to decide on a suitable career path.

 I would get to break into things legally again, but I wouldn’t be physically exerting myself all the time.
 I could also study material that interests me and be faced with an ever-changing industry.
 The prospect of continual growth and learning, as well as the team spirit and challenges present in the security industry, called out to me.
 I immediately began searching for programs, degrees, and certifications I could obtain to further my knowledge.